Lamja Parshuram

 Lamja Parshuram is a 1974 Manipuri film directed by Aribam Syam Sharma and produced by G. Narayan Sharma for N.S.
 Films.
 The script was written by Elangbam Dinamani Singh and story by G.C.
 Tongbra.
 The movie features Kangabam Tomba in the title role, and Wahengbam Bedamani as the lead female protagonist.
 It was released on 24 April 1974 at Pratap Talkies, Paona Bazar.
 The film ran for more than 100 days and became the first Manipuri hit feature film.

 The indoor shooting of the film was done at Calcutta Movietone Studio.
 Lamja Parshuram was processed by Gauri Mukherjee at United Cine Laboratory.
 Khun Joykumar wrote the credit titles for the film.
 It is the debut feature film directed by Aribam Syam Sharma.
-From the movie, the leading actor Kangabam Tomba has since been known popularly known as Lamja Tomba.
+From the movie, the leading actor Kangabam Tomba has since been popularly known as Lamja Tomba.

 Synopsis

 The theme of the film is about an orphan Parshuram who grows up on his own.
 His maternal uncle sells his mother to a cruel rich man.
 He perceives that all these happenings are caused by his father who neglects them.
 And he takes a vow to kill his estranged father when he finds him.
 It is a heart touching journey of an orphan who always fights hardship.